prantikseal/css-flexbox-learnings/Flex-direction/learnings.md

 - The cross axis is the axis that the flex items are laid out on.

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/qy0fsdm/image.png" alt="image" border="0"></a><br /><a target='_blank' href='https://imgbb.com/'></a><br />

+Now when flex-direction is `row`:
+- the main axis is the horizontal axis.
+- The cross axis is the vertical axis.

+And when flex-direction is `column`:
+- the main axis is the vertical axis.
+- The cross axis is the horizontal axis.

+There is another set of flex-direction:
+- `row-reverse`: The flex items are laid out horizontally, but the direction of the flex items is reversed.
+- `column-reverse`: The flex items are laid out vertically, but the direction of the flex items is reversed.